victorYghor/Kotlin-Problems/README.md

-# Kotlin-problems-Hyperskill
+# Kotlin-problem
-this are some problems solve in kotlin of the JetBrain academy
+Find how many multiples of a given number there are in the range of interegrs *WITHOUT FOR LOOPS*